 - Richmond Housing Partnership is the freeholder of the 192 flats at Ham Close. - The flats are generally of poor construction, with poor insulation by modern standards, and many have condensation and damp issues.
-The blocks of flats do not have lifts, thus leaving a number of flats inaccessible to people with disabilities. - Any redevelopment proposal has to respond to the unique and distinctive character of Ham Close. - There is a need to retain, and where possible enhance, the landscape and existing green spaces, including the Green, as well as trees wherever possible. - Optimising the use of the land by providing high quality living spaces for both existing as well as new residents of Ham Close. - Servicing and car parking should be provided as part of the regeneration of the area without compromising amenity and townscape qualities. - The Council will work in cooperation with Richmond Housing Partnership to develop a Masterplan for this site, which will set out the principles and parameters for redevelopment. - Further information can be found on the dedicated Ham Close website. - There is also a need to take account of the emerging Ham and Petersham Neighbourhood Plan, which may set out further guidance on the design and appearance of any development proposal.
+The blocks of flats do not have lifts, thus leaving a number of flats inaccessible to people with disabilities. - Any redevelopment proposal has to respond positively to the unique and distinctive character of Ham Close and Ham, including the setting of the adjacent Ham House Conservation Area and the many listed buildings and Victorian properties that line the frontage. - There is a need to retain, and where possible enhance, the landscape and existing green spaces, including the Green, which is designated Public Open Space and Other Open Land of Townscape Importance, as well as trees wherever possible. - Optimising the use of the land by providing high quality living spaces for both existing as well as new residents of Ham Close. - Servicing, and car and cycle parking should be provided as part of the regeneration of the area without compromising amenity and townscape qualities and any development should enhance the quality of the local townscape, thereby creating a more cohesive sense of place. - The Council will work in cooperation with Richmond Housing Partnership to develop a Masterplan for this site, which will set out the principles and parameters for redevelopment. - Further information can be found on the dedicated Ham Close website.
+There is also a need to take account of the emerging Ham

+Pre-Publication Local Plan and Petersham Neighbourhood Plan, which may set out further guidance on the design and appearance of any development proposal.

-SA 15 Cassel Hospital, Ham Common, Ham
+SA 156 Cassel Hospital, Ham Common, Ham

-If the site is declared surplus to requirements, social and community infrastructure uses are the most appropriate land uses for this site.
-Conversion or potential redevelopment for residential uses could be considered if it enables the protection and restoration of the Listed Buildings.
+If the site and the Grade II listed Cassel Hospital is be declared surplus to requirements, social and community infrastructure uses are the most appropriate land uses for this site.
+Conversion or potential redevelopment for residential uses could be considered if it enables allows for the protection and restoration of the Listed Buildings.

-- The site is owned by the West London Mental Health Trust and provides national specialist assessment and treatment services for young people and adults with complex personality disorders. - It is acknowledged that any proposal would be subject to the hospital being declared surplus to requirements by the NHS Trust and will be dependent on their decision on how much of the site they need to retain for their own future needs. - If the site is declared surplus to requirements, in whole or part, appropriate land uses include social and community infrastructure uses. - Only if other alternative social or community infrastructure uses have been explored and options discounted in line with other policies in this Plan, would a residential-led scheme with affordable housing and on-site car parking be considered as a potential redevelopment option. - It is acknowledged that conversion or potential redevelopment for enabling residential uses may be needed to support the protection and restoration of the Listed Buildings; residential uses should however be limited to the minimum necessary to achieve viability, in line with Historic England guidance on 'Enabling Development and the Conservation of Significant Places'.
+- The site is owned by the West London Mental Health Trust and provides national specialist assessment and treatment services for young people and adults with complex personality disorders. - It is acknowledged that any proposal would be subject to the hospital being declared surplus to requirements by the NHS Trust and will be dependent on their decision on how much of the site they need to retain for their own future needs. - If the site is declared surplus to requirements, in whole or part, appropriate land uses include social and community infrastructure uses. - Only if other alternative social or community infrastructure uses have been explored and options discounted in line with other policies in this Plan, would a residential-led scheme with affordable housing and on-site car parking be considered as a potential redevelopment option. - It is acknowledged that conversion or potential redevelopment for enabling residential uses may be needed to support the protection and restoration of the Listed Buildings; residential uses should however be limited to the minimum necessary to achieve viability, in line with Historic England guidance on 'Enabling Development and the Conservation of Significant Places.